muntasirhsn/muntasirhsn.github.io/index.md

 ---
 ### Computer Vision: Deploying YOLOv8 model with AWS
 YOLO (you only look once) is a state-of-the-art, real-time object detection, segmentation and classification model in computer vision.
 The latest model YOLOv8 is  known for its runtime efficiency as well as detection accuracy.
-To utilise its potential deploying the model at scale is crucial.
-Here, a YOLOv8 model is hosted on the Amazon SageMaker endpoint and inference was run for input images/videos for object detection.
+To fully utilise its potential, deploying the model at scale is crucial.
+Here, a YOLOv8 model was hosted on the Amazon SageMaker endpoint and inference was run for input images/videos for object detection.

 <img src="images/highway1-detect3.gif?raw=true"/> Figure 1: Object detection with YOLOv8 model deployed om Amazon SageMaker endpoints